Customizable Pieces for an Organized Collection

 My ears are pierced twice and I wear diamond studs in the upper holes that I do not take out, except to clean periodically.
 Other than a watch, which usually sat on top of the dresser next to the eight jewelry boxes so that I could actually get to it, I’d gotten to where I didn’t wear much else.
 Now, the tragic part of this whole situation is that I have some great jewelry that I really love, but I couldn’t even enjoy it.

-One day I was watching a YouTube video and the creator was talking about accessories and she was showing her jewelry box and this idea hit me.
+One day I was watching a YouTube video and the creator was talking about accessories and showing her jewelry box and this idea hit me.
 If I could pare down my jewelry to a manageable amount, I might actually start wearing it again.
-I would choose pieces out of each category and instead of getting rid of what I hadn’t picked out in the first round, I could store what didn’t fit, and then whenever the mood strikes me, I’ll rotate the pieces around.
+I would choose pieces out of each category and instead of getting rid of what I hadn’t picked out in the first round, I could store the rest, and whenever the mood strikes me, I’ll rotate the pieces around.
 All I needed was smaller jewelry storage that was easy to get in and out of.

 I did a bit of research and found the jewelry storage system I’d seen in the video at The Container Store.
 I happened to catch a sale and what I purchased was 40% off, which was fantastic.
 I love what I ended up with and it works perfectly for me.

 Stackers is a brand from the UK and they carry a variety of storage/organization pieces, as well as other gifts and home items.
 You can find their web page here.
 The site has some great ideas, tips, tricks, advice, and general information under the ‘inspo’ tab, as well as all of the merchandise they carry.